Was The Wade Davis Bill Passed

 Reconstruction, the period from 1865 to 1877 following the American Civil War, was a complex and transformative era in United States history.
 It aimed to rebuild the war-torn South, reintegrate Confederate states into the Union, and address the issue of slavery and the rights of newly freed African Americans.
 This period was marked by significant political, social, and economic changes, and its legacy continues to shape American society today.

 The primary goals of Reconstruction were threefold: to restore the Union, to transform Southern society, and to secure the rights of African Americans.
-However, achieving these goals proved to be a formidable challenge, as deep-seated racial prejudice, political divisions, and economic hardships hampered progress.
+Still, achieving these goals proved to be a formidable challenge, as deep-seated racial prejudice, political divisions, and economic hardships hampered progress.

 President Lincoln's initial vision for Reconstruction, outlined in his Ten Percent Plan, sought to reconcile the North and South by offering amnesty to former Confederates and allowing states to reestablish governments once ten percent of their voting population pledged allegiance to the Union.
-However, this plan faced opposition from Radical Republicans who advocated for a more stringent approach.
+That said, this plan faced opposition from Radical Republicans who advocated for a more stringent approach.

 Following Lincoln's assassination, President Andrew Johnson attempted to implement a more lenient version of Reconstruction, similar to Lincoln's Ten Percent Plan.
 Johnson's policies, however, were met with resistance from Congress, which eventually took control of Reconstruction.